Overview

 Other Provisions

-If you’re not eligible for disability benefits but may need a leave for your own serious health condition within your first 90 days of employment, you must submit a claim to MetLife.
+If you’re not eligible for disability benefits but may need a leave for your own serious health condition within your first 30 days of employment, you must submit a claim to MetLife.
 If it’s determined you’re disabled and unable to work, MetLife will medically manage the claim only, meaning that you will continue to receive medical coverage, paying the same rates that active employees pay for coverage.

-What Happens Once You Report STD
+What Happens Once You Report a STD

 Initial Review